nih-cfde/use-case-library-build/library/USERSTORY-64.md

 ---
-input: a Commons Public ID
+input: A Commons Public ID
-output: a user interface with access to public commons data
+output: A user interface with access to public commons data
-task: log on to the NIH Data Commons
+task: Log on to the NIH Data Commons
 tags:
 - public commons data
 - user interface